crate/cratedb-prometheus-adapter/README.md

-# Crate.io Prometheus Adapter
+# CrateDB Prometheus Adapter

-This is an adapter that accepts Prometheus remote read/write requests, and sends them on to Crate.io.
-This allows using Crate as long term storage for Prometheus.
+This is an adapter that accepts Prometheus remote read/write requests, and sends them on to CrateDB.
+This allows using CrateDB as long term storage for Prometheus.

-Requires Crate 2.2.
+Requires CrateDB 2.2.

 ## Building